joomla/coding-standards/manual/basic-guidelines.md

 All files contributed to Joomla must be:

 * Stored as ASCII text
+  Exceptions: languages locales and some test files containing non-ASCII characters
 * Use UTF-8 character encoding
 * Be Unix formatted following these rules.
 	1. Lines must end only with a line feed (LF).